JuliusKoronci/alex-coding-task/README.md

 All CRA scripts work as expected

 ### Notes
-Context is used for state management for styling only js is used test coverage is not 100% as time constraints
+- Context is used for state management
+- For styling only js is used
+- Test coverage is not 100% as time constraints